Venafi/vault-pki-monitor-venafi/README.md

 ## Quickstart: Enabling Venafi Visibility

-1. Visibiliy is enabled at the policy level by enabling the `venafi_import` option.
+1. Visibility is enabled at the policy level by enabling the `venafi_import` option.
 The roles that the policy apply to are specified via the 'import_roles' value of the Venafi policy:
     1. For the Venafi Platform:
     ```